JamieCaudill/JamieCaudill/README.md

 🌱 I’m currently working as a Software Engineer at myBalto.
 View my professional Github account [here](https://github.com/jdcaudill).

-🏔 I am a former ski/rock climbing instructor and professional photographer with a BA in Sustainability studies who is excited about this new path and ready to learn.
+🏔 I am a veteran of the US Navy, and a former ski and rock climbing instructor.

 💬 My favorite ways to spend my freetime include: skiing, climbing, surfing, photography, writing and performing music, and drinking tea while reading books.